EarlGlynn/HAVV-analysis/README.md

 ---
 ### Texas

-Texas has perahps the largest transaction numbers of any state.
+Texas has perhaps the largest transaction numbers of any state.

 What's causing the changes in the nonmatch rate and the match but deceased rates since late 2022?